 South Asian Diasporas

 In twelve lectures we will explore how states attempted to control migrations and how individuals and communities resisted it.
-We will analyze the impact of South Asian immigration on cultures of receiving communities.
-We will explore how South Asians abroad negotiate new forms of identity and national citizenship while continuing to cultivate real and imagined social, political and economic ties to countries in South Asia.
+We will analyze the impact of South Asian and Tibetan immigration on cultures of receiving communities.
+We will explore how South Asians and Tibetans abroad negotiate new forms of identity and national citizenship while continuing to cultivate real and imagined social, political and economic ties to Tibet and countries in South Asia.
 This course aims at breaking the binaries of home and abroad through a historical and anthropological reading of the global map of South Asia.

 The course will make use of literary, historical, ethnographic and cinematic texts.

-Read and engage with some of the most current scholarship on diasporas and the South Asian diaspora.
+Read and engage with some of the most current scholarship on diasporas in general and the South Asian diasporas more specifically.

 Acquire skills to produce a research paper.